The Impact of Blood Sugar Levels & DKA on Your Brain

 - impact of diabetic ketoacidosis (DKA) on your brain

 Prevalence of dementia climbs with prevalence of diabetes

-The number of cases of both dementia and T2D are expected to at least double, and potentially triple, over the course of the next 30 years, explained Anna Marseglia, Ph.D.
+The number of cases of both dementia and type 2 diabetes (T2D) are expected to at least double, and potentially triple, over the course of the next 30 years, explained Anna Marseglia, Ph.D.